-Beginning with the annexation of Austria, German fascism has seized the following territories:
+Beginning with the annexation of Austria, German Fascism has seized the following territories:

 Area in

-Country squ are miles
+Country Square Miles

 Austria 32,370

-Bohemia 20,102
+Bohemia •• 20,102

-Moravia and Czechoslovak
+Moravia and Czecho slovak

-Silesia 11,708
+Silesia •• 11,708

-The Memel Territory 935
+The Memel 7 Ferritory · 935

-"Protectorate" of Slovakia 8,908
+"Protectorate " of Sl ovakia 8,908

+Rumania and L ithuani a, it is true, are

 Rumania and Lithuania, it is true, are not officially German "protectorates"; nevertheless their sovereignty-because of the "trade agreements" concluded with Germany and the direct supervision of German commercial and other organs in those countries-is extremely limited.
-Germany has been able to force upon these countries extensive and trenchant proscriptions with regard to further economic development.
+Germany has been able to force upon these countries extensive and trenchant prescriptions with regard to further economic development.
 She has already reduced them to the status of semi-colonies.
 In the "free city" of Danzig, also, practically all laws are imported from fascist Germany.